 The CIA continued its New Year offensive with the third strike in five days – possibly the bloodiest attack in 88 days (Ob297).
-Between 8 and 18 people were reported killed when as many as five US drones fired a barrage of missiles in a pre-dawn strike (2.30am).
+Between 8 and 18 people were reported killed when up to five US drones fired multiple missiles in a pre-dawn strike (2.30am).
 The unmanned aircraft battered the Babar Ghar area of South Waziristan according to several reports.
 The target was reportedly an alleged militant training camp run by Hakimullah Mehsud, leader of the Pakistani Taliban (TTP).
 One of the commanders present was reportedly a cousin of the TTP leader.
 Pakistani intelligence officials told Associated Press he was Wali Muhammad Mahsud (aka Toofan); Dawn reported he died in the attack.
-They alleged he was responsible for training TTP suicide bombers.
-Others killed were reported to be ‘Punjabi Taliban’.
+They alleged he trained TTP suicide bombers.
+Others killed were described as ‘Punjabi Taliban’.
 Two or three locations were reportedly targeted in the strike – the buildings were said to have caught fire leaving bodies burnt beyond recognition.
-NBC News cautioned that the death toll could rise as ‘dozens’ of alleged militants were at the scene at the time of the strike.
-Civilians who rushed to the site to search for survivors reported several drones remained over the area after the strike.
+NBC News cautioned the death toll could rise as ‘dozens’ of alleged militants were present.
+Civilians who rushed to the site to search for survivors reported several drones remaining over the area.

 This was the second drone strike in three days that reportedly targeted TTP militants.
-On January 3 an alleged TTP commander was killed.
 These strikes followed the January 2 killing of powerful militant leader Maulvi Nazir.
 His group had been labelled ‘good Taliban’ as they focused their operations on Nato and Afghan targets in Afghanistan.
 The TTP – so-called ‘bad Taliban’ – reportedly focus attacks on the Pakistani government and military.
-Associated Press reported that this latest strike ‘may be less likely to anger the Pakistani military and public’ than the killing of Nazir ‘because it targeted militants believed to have been going after targets in Pakistan and not in neighbouring Afghanistan.’
+Associated Press reported this latest strike ‘may be less likely to anger the Pakistani military and public… because it targeted militants believed to have been going after targets in Pakistan and not in neighbouring Afghanistan.’
 Cricketer turned presidential-hopeful Imran Khan condemned the strike.
-He said the government had turned Pakistan into a banana republic and called on Islamabad to ‘take the nation into confidence about the details and identify those killed in drone attack’.
+He said the government had turned Pakistan into a banana republic and called on Islamabad to ‘take the nation into confidence about the details and identify those killed in drone attack[s]’.

 The TTP attacked a Pakistani Army outpost on February 2.
-As many as 35 people died in the attack: 13 soldiers, 12 militants and at least 10 civilians, including three children.
+A Taliban spokesman said the attack was in retaliation for the drone strikes that killed Wali Muhammad Mahsud and Faisal Khan.
+He added thatthe Pakistani state was supporting the US drone strikes.
+Up to 35 people died: 13 soldiers, 12 militants and at least 10 civilians, including three children.
 The TTP contested the death toll, saying only four suicide bombers took part in the attack although an ensuing fire-fight reportedly lasted for up to four hours.
-A Taliban spokesman said the Pakistani state was supporting the US drone strikes.
-He said the attack was in retaliation for the drone strikes that killed Wali Muhammad Mahsud and Faisal Khan (Ob306).
 The circumstances of the civilian deaths were unclear.
 Reports conflicted over whether a suicide bomber destroyed a civilian home or if the house was hit by Pakistani rocket fire.

 Location: Babar Ghar, South Waziristan

-Reference: Associated Press, AFP, The News Tribe, Express Tribune, KUNA, Xinhua, Voice of America, PTI, NBC News, Times of India, RFE/RL, Zee News, Pakistan Today, Reuters, NBC News, BBC, Dawn, Dawn, CNN, Pakistan Tehreek-e-Insaf Press Release, Reuters, New York Times, BBC, AFP, al Jazeera, LA Times
+Reference: Associated Press, AFP, The News Tribe, Express Tribune, KUNA, Xinhua, Voice of America, PTI, NBC News, Times of India, RFE/RL, Zee News, Pakistan Today, Reuters, NBC News, BBC, Dawn, Dawn, CNN, Pakistan Tehreek-e-Insaf Press Release, Reuters, New York Times, BBC, AFP, al Jazeera, LA Times, Bureau

 ♦ 4-9 reported killed